MiB64/manual/start-stop-reset-games.md

 In case you are not familiar with the N64 console, it has a reset button.
 Pressing this is equivalent to turning the power off and back on it's just smoother and quicker.

-Of course there is no direct power button equivalent on MiB64, but the reset is emulated go System > Reset.
-Keyboard shortcut: **F1**
+Of course there is no direct power button equivalent on MiB64, but the reset is emulated and availble at System > Reset or Keyboard shortcut: **F1**

 ### Points to note:
 1. There is no prompt to reset, so be careful it happens instantly.
 Make sure you save your game if you want to, there is no way to go back (undo).